Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_geographic_options.png

+The *Shape/Layout/Size* check boxes indicate if the corresponding properties used to draw the graph on the map are the 'standard' *viewShape/viewLayout/viewSize* defined in the graph or not.

 The polygon map shape can be switched to your convenience with another one.
 Choose if you want to use the default shape, or a new one imported through a *csv* or a *poly* file.
 The *help* button displays additional information about the file format and the available source addresses.

+To display a map, it is possible to use a custom tile layer with tiles provided by a specific provider not listed among those proposed by this view, or by a server of your own.
+You then have to give the *Tile server url*, and the *Tiles attribution* which is mandatory if you need to publish images obtained with the *Geographic view*.

 .. _workspace_geographic_scene: